hf/reunion-polynomials/README.md

 Copyright &copy; 2015 Stojan Dimitrovski.

 All code contained herein is licensed under the MIT License.
-A full text of the license can be found in the `LICENSE` file.
+A full text of the license can be found in the `LICENSE.txt` file.